-At the end of the class...

-- 1. Students will be able to use a computer - 2.
-Students will be able to multiply simple fractions - 3.
-Students will be able to ask and answer 8 simple questions in English about their studies - 4.
-Students will know the simple present tense in English - 5.
-Students will be able to find, open, change and save a document - 6.
-Students will be able to understand arithmetic - 7.
-Students will be able to draw and label the parts of a flower, and describe their functions in writing
+?
+At the end of the class nd a.
+Students will be able to use a computer or? b.
+Students will be able to multiply simple fractions and c.
+Students will be able to ask and answer 8 simple questions in English about their studies d.
+Students will know the simple present tense in English d: e.
+Students will be able to find, open, change and save a document o ' f.
+Students will be able to understand arithmetic . , g.
+Students will be able to draw and label